standardebooks/tools/README.md

 Generate the "All Standard Ebooks" OPDS feed and send to standard output.

+##generate-words

+Generate the `words` file used by the `modernize-hyphenation` script and print to standard output.

 ##print-manifest-and-spine

 Create a <manifest> and <spine> tag for content.opf based on the passed Standard Ebooks source directory and print to standard output.